Syan-Lin/CV/_pages/about.md

 A Java game system with no third-party dependancy

 - Implemented with scratch
-- Implemented render module, collision detection module, the skeleton of system
+- Implemented render module, collision detection module, the skeleton of the system
 - A game demo based on this system

 **Ocean University of China-Student Research Development Program**, 2019/09-2021/06